 When I was a kid, I watched hours of TV, enjoying every minute, too, in front of the set.
-Viewing them the second time around was enjoyable too.
+Viewing them the second time around was enjoyable also.
 I knew almost every program that was on the air – their day, time, and channel.
 Perhaps I might have been as some might call, a "walking TV guide."
-However, I believe, and maybe truer than I'd like to think, that the majority of those hours I spent in front of the tube were wasted hours.
+However, I believe, and maybe more real than I'd like to think, that the majority of those hours I spent in front of the tube as wasted hours.

 Nevertheless, realizing further, TV is a marvelous invention, and color and stereo surround sound even adds to the pleasure of viewing it.
 And cable makes television even more appealing with multiple channels from which to choose.
-"Multiple channels" – uh, now that could be a problem; something more to keep one connected to the tube, and glued for hours, paving the way of a sloth.
-A slothful life contradicts the teaching of the Bible and does not glorify God.
+"Multiple channels" – uh, now that could be a problem; something more to keep one connected to the tube, and glued for hours, and pave a slothful lifestyle.
+A lazy life contradicts the teaching of the Bible and does not glorify God.